crossbario/autobahn-js/doc/work/tutorial_pubsub.rst

 Summary & Beyond
 ----------------

-This tutorial gave an overview how simple PubSub messaging is with |ab| - no more than a line of code each for either subscribing and publishing.
+This tutorial gave an overview how simple PubSub messaging is with **Autobahn|JS** - no more than a line of code each for either subscribing and publishing.

 We encourage you to play around with the demo app.
 Run it on different machines.
 Add more event data.
 Use the received events to trigger functions that do more than just log things.

 The :ref:`examples overview page <examples_overview>` lists available examples which demonstrate additional features of WAMP.

-The :ref:`tutorial_rpc` tutorial shows you an equally quick and easy start into remote procedure calls (RPC) with |ab|.
+The :ref:`tutorial_rpc` tutorial shows you an equally quick and easy start into remote procedure calls (RPC) with **Autobahn|JS**.